 Other causes or related factors include:

-- medication, for example, diuretics that make you urinate fluid from your body
+- diuretics, such as chlorothiazide, that make you urinate fluid from your body

 - stroke and other brain or nervous system conditions

 - tumor or mass in the pelvic area